ItsJonQ/zero/README.md

 ### CLI

-To use Zero as a CLI, install it globally with this command:
+To use Zero as a CLI, install it globally, then run this command:

 ```
-npm install -g @helpscout/zero
+zero
 ```

 Alternatively, you can run it with [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)